 How your bump is measured during your pregnancy

-Your internal shape.
-What shape your uterus is may affect how soon you show, how it grows to accommodate the baby, and similarly which direction it tilts (backwards or forwards) means that you could take longer to show (if yours is tilted backwards).
+- Your internal shape.
+What shape your uterus is may affect how soon you show, how it grows to accommodate the baby, and similarly, which direction it tilts (backward or forwards) means that you could take longer to show (if yours is tilted backward).

 Where does your baby bump start to show?